neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 A modern voting solution needs to serve a wide array of stakeholders--voters who need the freedom to access their ballots on a wide array of devices, state governments with legacy on premise architectures unknown budgets for cloud deployments.
-The software needs to be agnostic to all these concerns, which will force compromises in the implmentation.
+The software needs to be agnostic to all these concerns, which will force compromises in the implementation.
 In other words, it may not always be possible to apply the "coolest" solution if it couples the software to tightly to a particular vendor or feature.